ikepgh/AmiTwitter/README.txt

 Features:

     * Sends Tweets and Direct Messages on the Twitter network
-    * Downloads Following Tweets Timeline (and images)
-    * Downloads @Replies; Retweets of me, by me and to me
+    * Downloads Timeline, Retweets of me/by me/to me, @Replies, Favorites Tweets
     * Downloads Public Timeline (Random Tweets just for fun...)
     * Displays the most recent Tweets that you have sent
-    * Displays the most recent Tweet by all friends & followers (User ID)
+    * Displays the most recent Tweet by Friends, Followers and Blocking (User ID only)
-    * Follow/Unfollow, Block/Unblock specified Users
-    * Receive/Stop receiving SMS messages from Users
+    * Follow/Unfollow, Block/Unblock, Receive/Stop SMS messages from Users
-    * Update your profile; view Favorites and view Users currently Blocking
+    * Update your Twitter website profile
-    * Display most recent Tweet for any User (whether following them or not)
+    * Display most recent Tweet for any User (whether following them or not! via User ID)
     * Displays most recently sent and received Direct Message
     * Fully localized program and FAQs
     * International Character Support via codesets.library
-    * MorphOS, OS 3.x compatible
+    * MorphOS, AmigaOS 3.x compatible

 Thanks for your interest!
 AmiTwitter Open Source Team